yym68686/ChatGPT-Telegram-Bot/README.md

 1. Create a new Python file in the `ModelMerge/src/ModelMerge/plugins` directory, for example, `myplugin.py`.
 Register the plugin by adding the `@register_tool()` decorator above your function.
 Import `register_tool` via `from .registry import register_tool`.

-2. Finally, add the plugin invocation code in the `get_tools_result_async` function in `ModelMerge/src/ModelMerge/plugins/config.py`.
-When the robot needs to call a plugin, it will call this function.
-You need to add the plugin invocation code within this function.

-3. Add translations for the plugin name in various languages in the utils/i18n.py file.
+2. Add translations for the plugin name in various languages in the utils/i18n.py file.

 After completing the above steps, your plugin is ready to use. 🎉